Tech-at-DU/BotShop-iOS/P02-Second-Chapter/content.md

 Create a new Single View App.
 Check that the <em>Language</em> is set to ```Swift``` and the User Interface is set to ```Storyboard``` (you read that correctly, don't worry, you'll see how to remove it soon enough).
 We'll name the app ```Bot Shop``` but feel free to name it as you please.

-For now you do not need to check any of the boxes (Core Cata, ui tests, etc) for this tutorial
+For now you do not need to check any of the boxes like Core Data or UITests for this tutorial.

 <img src="assets/new-project.png">